Overview of the LNG Plant Submission Process

 Section 2 General Requirements (Key Terms and Definitions) of the NPMS Operator Standards outlines the main components of the NPMS submission.
 This section also defines the types of LNG plants that must be included in an NPMS data submission; if you are unsure if your LNG plant meets PHMSA's definition and is, therefore, required to be submitted to the NPMS, please refer to this section.
 The Summary of Required Components for LNG plants provides of a brief overview of the submission components.

-The LNG plant data submission may be transmitted digitally via the NPMS Submission FTP Upload tool.
-This tool prompts you to attach your data files.
-Ideally you will attach one zip file containing all required components.
-The zip file should contain your Operator ID as part of the file name.
-This tool also prompts you to add any desired notes, and to submit to NPMS staff.
+The LNG plant data submission should be transmitted digitally via the OSAVE submission workflow tool.
 The files from your local computer will be automatically sent to our NPMS server where NPMS staff will retrieve it.
-Please note that a username and password is not required for this tool.
+Please note that an NPMS account is required to access this tool.

 Review Processed LNG Plant Data

 Once the submission has been processed, the NPMS submission is incorporated into the NPMS national layer.
 This step finalizes the NPMS submission and concludes the NPMS submission process.
+Once the submission data is available for viewing in the NPMS map viewers, NPMS staff sends an email notification to the primary and technical contacts.
 If an error is identified in the incorporated data, please contact NPMS staff to determine the best approach for making necessary corrections to your LNG plant data.